-- (b) a copy of the resolution or minute of the proceedings of the association or governing body giving approval to the making of the application, certified as an accurate copy by any 2 members of the association's governing body; - (c) if appropriate-a copy of the last balance sheet or statement of the association's financial affairs: - (d) if made by a branch or section of an association-the written consent of the central body of the association to the making of the application. - (3) Within 7 days after filing the application with, or posting it to, the chief executive, the association must give notice of the application- - (a) in a newspaper published in Brisbane and circulating throughout the State; and - (b) in another newspaper, if any, published at least 5 days in each week, and circulating throughout the locality in which the association's registered address is situated. - (4) The notice must state that- - (a) the association has applied for registration as a charity; and - (b) a person may object to the registration by filing an objection in the approved form with the Minister by the date stated in the notice; and - (c) within 7 days after filing an objection with the Minister, the person must serve a copy of the objection on the association at the address for service stated in the notice. - (5) The date stated in the notice under subsection (4)(b) must be the last day of the period within which an objection may be filed under section 6(2). - (6) The association must give the chief executive a copy of the notice as soon as practicable after it is published. - (7) The chief executive must give the applicant written notice of the Minister's decision to grant the application, with or without conditions, or to refuse to grant the application.
+- (b) a copy of the resolution or minute of the proceedings of the association or governing body giving approval to the making of the application, certified as an accurate copy by any 2 members of the association's governing body; - (c) if appropriate-a copy of the last balance sheet or statement of the association's financial affairs: - (d) if made by a branch or section of an association-the written consent of the central body of the association to the making of the application.

+4A Chief executive must publish application notice

+The chief executive must, as soon as practicable after receiving the application, publish a notice (an application notice) on the department's website stating the following-

+- (a) that the association has made an application for registration as a charity; - (b) the association's name and address for service; - (c) the day the application notice is published; - (d) that a person may object to the registration by filing with the Minister an objection- - (i) in the approved form; and - (ii) within 1 month after the application notice is published; - (e) that a person who files an objection must- - (i) within 7 days after filing the objection serve a copy of the objection on the association; and - (ii) give the Minister evidence the copy was served.